Nuclear Weapons

 Firstly, will the ban treaty apply to those States that remain outside the treaty?
 The short answer is no. Treaties only apply to States who join them.
 This treaty does not create a global law prohibiting nuclear weapons.
 It creates legal obligations only on those who sign the treaty.

 On the other hand, the treaty also re-affirms currently existing law that is universal and does apply to the nuclear-armed and reliant states.

-This includes the laws of warfare that the International Court of Justice had concluded would make the threat or use of nuclear weapons to be generally illegal.
+This includes the laws of warfare that the International Court of Justice had concluded would render the threat or use of nuclear weapons to be generally illegal.
 The treaty also re-affirms the universal obligation to achieve the comprehensive elimination of nuclear weapons.
 The treaty can’t force the nuclear-armed and allied states to implement this already existing law, but it can provide a tool to remind them and the public about it.

 Secondly, will the political power of the treaty, supported by a majority of UN states, force the nuclear-armed and allied States to join?